qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

    Map Grids Dialog

-After you add a grid, press the :guilabel:`Modify Grid...` button to access configuration options.
+To modify a grid, select it and press the :guilabel:`Modify Grid...` button to open the :guilabel:`Map Grid Properties` panel and access its configuration options.

 Grid Appearance
 ...............

 In the :guilabel:`Map Grid Properties` panel, check |checkbox|
-:guilabel:`Grid enabled` to allow the display of the grid onto the map item and settings its properties.
+:guilabel:`Grid enabled` to show the grid on the map item.

 As grid type, you can specify to use a: